jwoates/Sync/README.md

 ## Cron

-Cron runs with a limited set of environmental variables, so you need to include a few when you create a new cron task.
+Cron runs with a limited set of environmental variables, so you need to be sure SSH_AUTH_SOCK is being set in sync.sh.
 Open the cront task list for the current user.

     $ crontab -e